meijerpeter/airfoil-api/README.md

 ### Setup

-Then:
+1. Install NodeJS
+2. Open Terminal and then:

-    npm install -g jnewland/airfoil-api
+`npm install -g jnewland/airfoil-api`

-    npm run start or node /usr/local/lib/node_modules/airfoil-api/app.js
+This installs the NodeJS module globally in `/usr/local/lib/node_modules/airfoil-api/` on your Mac.

+3. To run the application, type:

+`npm run start`

+or:

+`node /usr/local/lib/node_modules/airfoil-api/app.js`

 ### Installation

 Usage of the Mac's LaunchAgent is recommended to keep the NodeJS server running.
-Create the following file in a text editor of choice and place it in ~/Library/LaunchAgents and name it: "com.jnewland.airfoilapi.plist".
+Create the following file in a text editor of choice and place it in `~/Library/LaunchAgents` and name it: `com.jnewland.airfoilapi.plist`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>